 Bloodwork will be required more frequently during the first year of therapy than it will be afterwards.
 It is very important to complete routine bloodwork to ensure the selected therapies are safe as well as effective for you:

-- Bloodwork will also be required 1 month, 3 months, 6 months and 1 year after hormones have been initiated to ensure the medications are safe and effective.
+- Bloodwork will also be required at 1 month, 3 months, 6 months and 1 year after hormones have been initiated to ensure the medications are safe and effective.

 - You may also be asked to do additional bloodwork if you notice any adverse side effects or outcomes from starting hormones (more information on this will be provided below)